kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

 	    }
 	#endif

+Make sure that you exclude your tests from debug and simulator builds to prevent false positives.

+### Detecting Debuggers

-Last but not least, there are a few things we can try to do to detect if [a debugger is attached](https://developer.apple.com/library/mac/qa/qa1361/_index.html).
-The kernel has a flag, P_TRACED, that is set when a debugger is attached and we can simple check for it
+There's a few things we can try to do to detect if [a debugger is attached](https://developer.apple.com/library/mac/qa/qa1361/_index.html).
+The kernel sets a `P_TRACED` flag when you attach a debugger so you can check for this:

 	static inline Boolean IsDebuggerAttached()
 	{